 Mark is responsible for sourcing farmland properties throughout the Southeast Region to meet the investment objectives of HAIG clients.
 Mark has been with HAIG since 2015.
 He brings over 25 years of experience in real estate investment, including direct management of large ranch lands and permanent crops, land acquisition for international corporations, and land development across a variety of asset types.
 Prior to joining HAIG, Mark was an Agricultural Land Acquisition Manager for BP PLC, sourcing renewable energy opportunities across the southern US.
 He graduated from Carson Newman College with a B.A. in Biological Sciences and an MBA.
 Mark is an Accredited Farm Manager by the American Society of Farm Managers and Rural Appraisers.
 He grew up working on his grandfather’s tobacco farm in North Carolina, and currently resides in Florida.
 Mark can be reached at 941-400-0451 or firstname.lastname@example.org.

-Corbitt is responsible for coordination of M&A transactions within Hancock Natural Resource Group’s global platform.
-He is currently serving a three-year secondment in Australia in support of the Australasian agricultural platform expansion.
-In addition, he is involved in investment strategy development, assessment of acquisition opportunities and transaction management.
-Prior to joining the M&A team, Corbitt served as Senior Portfolio Analyst for HTRG’s Client Account Management group and Senior Planning Analyst for Hancock Forest Management – Southern Division.
+Corbitt is responsible for coordination of M&A transactions within Hancock Natural Resource Group’s global agricultural platform.
+The Transaction Management team’s role is to provide global support for the consistent application of acquisition and disposition protocols, including deal management, investment approvals, due diligence assessments, transaction execution and management integration.
+In addition, Corbitt is involved in the assessment of acquisition opportunities, contract negotiation, investment strategy development and global platform expansion.
+In 2020 Corbitt completed a multi-year secondment in Australia where he supported the expansion of the Australasian agricultural platform Prior to joining the M&A team, Corbitt served as Senior Portfolio Analyst for HTRG’s Client Account Management group and Senior Planning Analyst for Hancock Forest Management – Southern Division.
 Before joining Hancock in 2004, he worked for Forest Technology Group as part of the forest planning and analysis consulting team.
 Corbitt holds a BS in Forest Management from North Carolina State University and an MBA from the University of North Carolina at Charlotte.

 Derek is responsible for the management and execution of Hancock Timber Resource Group’s timberland acquisitions program throughout all regions.
 In this role, he is responsible for all facets of HTRG’s timberland acquisition strategy and process including identification, outreach, due diligence, investment analysis, negotiations, transaction management to closing and supporting property management implementation.
 Prior to joining HTRG in 2007, Derek was an Operations Analyst with Hancock Forest Management, the property management subsidiary of HTRG for four years, where he was directly involved in the budgeting, land records management, appraisal review and transaction support from their Vancouver, Washington office.
 Derek holds a Bachelor’s of Science degree in Forest Engineering from the University of New Brunswick, a Master’s of Forestry in Forest Operations from Oregon State University and an MBA from the University of Portland.